Esther Leslie

 ‘Mad Pride and Prejudice’ in Mad Pride: A Celebration of Mad Culture, edited by Ted Curtis, Robert Dellar, Esther Leslie, Ben Watson, Spare Change Books, London 2000, pp67–82

-‘One Step Forwards, Two Steps Back’ in A Century of Wars and Revolutions: Essays in Twentieth Century History, edited by Keith Flett and David Renton, Rivers Oram Press, London 2000, pp33–53
+‘One Step Forwards, Two Steps Back’ in The Twentieth Century, edited by Keith Flett and David Renton, Rivers Oram Press, London 2000, pp33–53

 ‘Some Optical Illusion: Colour and Craft’ in The Body Politic: The Role of the Body and Contemporary Craft, edited by Julian Stair, Crafts Council, London 2000, pp51–57